zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[mortennobel / cpp-cheatsheet](https://github.com/mortennobel/cpp-cheatsheet) - Modern C++ Cheatsheet
 ## All language

+* 【2025-07-29】[ashishpatel26 / 500-AI-Agents-Projects](https://github.com/ashishpatel26/500-AI-Agents-Projects) - The 500 AI Agents Projects is a curated collection of AI agent use cases across various industries.
+It showcases practical applications and provides links to open-source projects for implementation, illustrating how AI agents are transforming sectors such as healthcare, finance, education, retail, and more.
 * 【2025-07-28】[daveebbelaar / ai-cookbook](https://github.com/daveebbelaar/ai-cookbook) - Examples and tutorials to help developers build AI systems
 * 【2025-07-28】[tldr-pages / tldr](https://github.com/tldr-pages/tldr) - 📚 Collaborative cheatsheets for console commands
 * 【2025-07-26】[semgrep / semgrep](https://github.com/semgrep/semgrep) - Lightweight static analysis for many languages.
 Find bug variants with patterns that look like source code.